 Neys Provincial Park is located along the northern shores of Lake Superior and features a beautiful sandy beach.
 It also offers a variety of hiking trails that weave their way across different habitats in the park, including ancient sand dunes, dense forests, pebble beaches, and rocky overcrops.
 These rugged landscapes of Neys provided much inspiration to the Group of Seven painters.

-We’ve been to Neys twice:
+We’ve been to Neys three times: